1985

 concours-oxbow-planches

 OXBOW marked an entire generation of surfers with a project never seen before: #LaissepasTraînerTonFish (#Don’tLeaveYourFishLyingAround).
 The brand hid three magnificent surfboards in three French cities and decided to give them away to the first three people who found them!
 The following year, the number grew to 13 surfboards, one in each region of the country that was hidden and given away!
-Named #JohnnyUtahMisLesBoards (#WhereDidJohnny UtahStashTheBoards), a nod to the 1991 film Point Break, the treasure hunt drove all French surfers into a frenzy.
-It became an event not-to-be-missed with tens of thousands of people walking the streets or scouring the wilderness to get their hands on these boards shaped by legends such as Josh Hall, Neal Purchase Junior and Dick Brewer.
+Named #JohnnyUtahMisLesBoards (#WhereDidJohnnyUtahStashTheBoards), in reference to the 1991 film Point Break, the treasure hunt sent all French surfers into a frenzy.
+It became an unmissable event, with tens of thousands of people walking the streets or scouring the wilderness to get their hands on these boards shaped by legends such as Josh Hall, Neal Purchase Junior, and Dick Brewer.

 2020